rism-digital/muscat-guidelines/default/en/institution_034.md

 #### Longitude (034 $d)

-Enter the latitude of the institution.
+Enter the longitude of the institution.

 ##### Examples